 It’s easy to become overwhelmed with the sheer number of rewards credit cards available today, and that’s especially true if you’re flexible on the type of card you wind up with.
 Picking a hotel credit card is simple if you always stay with the same hotel brand, for example.
 But, what if you’re flexible on where you travel and when?
 Or, what if you’re not sure if you should go with a travel card at all, or if you’re better off sticking with cash back rewards?

-If you’re trying to decide between a cash back credit card or a card that earns flexible points, here are some of the details you should consider.
+If you’re trying to decide between a cash back credit card or a card that earns flexible points or miles, here are some of the details you should consider.

 Cash back credit cards